Nicolás Berardo

-Nicolás Berardo (born July 26, 1990) is an Argentine-born Chilean footballer who currently plays, as a left back, for Chilean Primera División club Coquimbo Unido.
+Nicolás Berardo (born July 26, 1990) is an Argentine naturalized Chilean footballer who currently plays as a left back for Primera B de Chile club Deportes Antofagasta.

 Career

 In 2013, he was champion with Unión Española after achieved the Torneo Transición.

 On August 3, 2017, he moved to Coquimbo Unido from the Primera B de Chile.
 After Coquimbo Unido was relegated to Primera B, he joined Palestino.

+In 2024, he joined Deportes Antofagasta from Magallanes.